I never realised the importance of blush until, of course, I started using it regularly.

 This may sound kooky – after all, blush colors should be according to your skin tone, and while I think that’s still true, if you are looking to use blush as a contouring and flattering your face shape, there are better colors for each face shape.

 - Oval: Since oval face shapes can suit all blush application, have your pick of your favorite color as well!
-I recommend the cult-favorite NARS Orgasm for a universally-flattering, rosy color that suits all skin tones (in fact, I’m convinced the model in the main image above is wearing Orgasm).
-You can buy NARS Orgasm online at Sephora (US) or international on Amazon.com, ASOS and Nordstrom.
+I recommend the cult-favorite NARS Orgasm for a universally-flattering, rosy color that suits all skin tones.
+You can buy NARS Orgasm online at Amazon.com, ASOS and Nordstrom.

 - Round: For round face shapes, the goal here is to define and contour, so contouring bronzers are best.
-I’ve written more on contouring your cheekbones and you can see all my tips, trick and recommendations there, but a cult favorite contour powder is NYX’s Taupe… it gives the most natural contoured look and is so affordable.
-It’s hard to find, but you can find it available international at Amazon.com.
+I’ve written more on contouring your cheekbones and you can see all my tips, trick and recommendations there.

 - Square & Heart: The goal is to soften, so a light, feminine pink shade would be great.
 Check our Tarte’s Amazonian blush in Blissful, which is the most beautiful pink, peach shade.
-You can buy it online at Sephora (US), internationally at Amazon.com,
+You can buy it online at Sephora and Amazon.com,

 - Long: For long it’s all about width, and width in a natural shade.
 A light natural looking bronzer would be best, and I’ve tried many and always come back to Benefit’s Hoola bronzer.
-You can buy it online at Sephora (US), Boots (UK), and internationally at Amazon.com, Look Fantastic, ASOS and Feel Unique.
+You can buy it online at Sephora, Amazon.com and ASOS.